RumeelHussainbnb/CoreDAODocs/docs/Learn/introduction/why-core-dao.md

 # Why Core DAO

-Core Chain is a decentralized, secure, and scalable blockchain network backed by Bitcoin’s PoW.
+Core DAO's Core Chain is a decentralized, secure, and scalable blockchain network backed by Bitcoin’s PoW.
 Some of the major characteristics that sets it apart from its competitors are as follows:

-* **Bitcoin-aligned:**  Core Chain is designed to unlock Bitcoin's protection by enabling Bitcoin miners to delegate their security to an EVM-compatible smart contract platform and (b) subsidize Bitcoin mining by providing CORE token rewards to Bitcoin miners that require virtually no added expense or opportunity cost.
+* **Bitcoin-aligned:**  Core Chain is designed to unlock Bitcoin's protection by enabling Bitcoin miners to delegate their security to an EVM-compatible smart contract platform and subsidize Bitcoin mining by providing CORE token rewards to Bitcoin miners that require virtually no added expense or opportunity cost.
 While Bitcoin serves as the defender of a perfectly scarce, passive monetary asset, Core Chain is designed to be the decentralized rails upon which digital assets gain substantial utility.

 * **Decentralized:** Core Chain’s decentralization is facilitated through the two-part system by which validators are elected under Satoshi Plus consensus.
 On the one hand, Bitcoin miners can vote for validators by writing data into the coinbase transactions of newly-mined Bitcoin blocks (DPoW).
 On the other, CORE token holders can vote for validators by delegating CORE tokens to them (DPoS).
 Because Bitcoin hash power and CORE tokens are highly distributed, both the DPoW and DPoS aspects of Satoshi Plus consensus work together to uphold Core Chain’s decentralization.